How do you do music? Well, it's easy

-Porter Weston Robinson (born July 15, 1992), known as Porter Robinson, is an electronic music producer and DJ.
+Porter Weston Robinson (born July 15, 1992) is an American electronic music producer, DJ, and singer.
 His material is noted for its video game and anime influences.

 He first released the Spitfire EP in 2011, to great reception.
 His debut album, Worlds, released in 2014, was accompanied by the Worlds Tour, which featured many songs from the album as well as other songs.
 The most notable part of the Worlds tour is the exclusive remixes, which, aside from fan remakes, could only be heard at the concerts.

-Robinson announced a collaboration and accompanying tour with Madeon with the release of Shelter on August 11, 2016.
-It was accompanied by the 6-minute anime/music video of the same name in October 19, 2016 in collaboration with A-1 Pictures.
+Robinson announced a collaboration and accompanying tour with Madeon with the release of "Shelter" on August 11, 2016.
+It was accompanied by a 6-minute anime/music video of the same name in October 19, 2016 in collaboration with A-1 Pictures.

 In 2017, he announced a new project and alias called Virtual Self, and released his first EP under the alias that same year.

-- Alternate Universe: The Worlds of the eponymous album are supposed to be that, although they're supposed to be dream worlds.
+- Alternate Universe: The Worlds of the eponymous album are supposed to be many dream worlds different from our own.
 This is further expanded upon in the lyrics of the live version of Unison:Every place you've ever imagined, it's real

 There is a fictional city in your mind, and you know every corner of it